hyperspy/hyperspy/doc/user_guide/mva.rst

    :align:   center
    :width:   500

-   PCA scree plot.
+   PCA scree plot

 Note that in the figure, the first component has index 0.
-This is because Python uses zero based indexing i.e. the initial element of a sequence is found using index 0.
+This is because Python uses zero based indexing i.e. the initial element of a sequence is found at index 0.

 .. versionadded:: 0.7

-Sometimes it can be useful to get the explained variance ratio as a spectrum, e.g. to store it separetely or to plot several scree plots obtained using different data pre-treatment in the same figure using :py:func:`~.drawing.utils.plot_spectra`.
-For that you can use :py:meth:`~.learn.mva.MVA.get_explained_variance_ratio`
+Sometimes it can be useful to get the explained variance ratio as a spectrum, for example to plot several scree plots obtained using different data pre-treatmentd in the same figure using :py:func:`~.drawing.utils.plot_spectra`.
+This can be achieved using :py:meth:`~.learn.mva.MVA.get_explained_variance_ratio`

 Data denoising (dimensionality reductions)